Alejogb1/job-board/blog-data/how-does-portainer-stack-compare-to-docker-compose-for-volume-creation.md

 id: "how-does-portainer-stack-compare-to-docker-compose-for-volume-creation"
 ---

-, let's tackle this one.
+, one.
 It’s a question I’ve seen come up countless times, and frankly, it highlights a crucial understanding of how we manage data in containerized environments.
 Having spent the better part of a decade knee-deep in deployments, I’ve had my fair share of both `docker-compose` and systems managed by Portainer.
 The volume creation aspect is definitely a place where their differences become apparent.

 `docker-compose`, at its core, is a declarative tool for defining and running multi-container applications.
 Think of it as a recipe card.
 You explicitly state which containers you need, how they interact, and yes, how their data should be managed.
 In the volume department, `docker-compose` shines when it's coupled with the directness and control of specifying volumes within a `docker-compose.yml` file.
 You dictate the name, the source, and the target, with very little abstraction getting in your way.
 I recall a particularly frustrating project a while back, deploying a complex data pipeline, where meticulously mapped and managed volumes were essential for data persistence and seamless operation.
 Any deviation from that `docker-compose.yml` setup would have resulted in data loss or worse.